ryanmaugv1/Tachyon/documentation/parser.md

     - The condtion ast without the body
 - `tokens_checked (int)`
     - The count of tokens checked that made up the condition statement

+What this method does is handle the parsing of conditional statements by tying in all the methods needed for thise which are `parse_body` and `get_statement_body`.
+The way conditions and the body of that conditional statement is parsed is seperate.

+The way the condition is parsed is simply by looping through the conditional statement getting the `first_value` followed by the `comparison_type` and finally the `second_value`.
+Once we got that the for loop should get a opening scope definer (`{`) which will then break and handle the parsing of the body seperately which is explained in more detail by the `parse_body` and `get_statement_body` documentation.

 ---